danielobare/the-ogk-boeing-weather-portal/README.md

 Contact me at dnobare@gmail.com

-Essentially, click on the link: https://the-ogk-boeing.herokuapp.com/ and the webapp will load onto a new tab
+Essentially, right click on the link: https://the-ogk-boeing.herokuapp.com/ , select open in new tab and the webapp will load onto a new tab

 Contains code that displays weather from an external API, renders data from json files using GET and attempts to POST to json & render to page.